hilikliming/modern_algebra_with_friends/README.md

 - Motivated high school students with similar preparation.
 - Readers seeking an introduction to Abstract Algebra as a foundation for further study in mathematics.

-### Suggested Next Steps:
-For those pursuing Category Theory, consider Steven Roman's *"An Introduction to the Language of Category Theory"* after completing this book.

-## Rough Layout of Contents (So far!)
-### Part One: Preliminaries, Integers, Groups, and Rings
-#### Chapter 0: Preliminaries
-- Common Notation and Axioms
-- Basic Set Theory
-- Proof Techniques:
-  - Contrapositive
-  - Contradiction
-  - Induction
-- Logical Expression Negation

-#### Chapter 1: Relations, Mappings, and the Integers (ℤ)
-- Relations and Equivalence Relations
-- Mappings
-- The Integers

-#### Chapter 2: Group Theory
-- Definition, Examples, and Elementary Results
-- Subgroups, Normal Subgroups, and Quotient Groups
-- Homomorphisms and Cayley’s Theorem
-- Dihedral and Permutation Groups
-- The Sylow Theorems and Direct Products

-#### Chapter 3: Ring Theory
-- Definitions, Properties, and Examples
-- Ring Homomorphisms and Ideals
-- Ideal Theory
-- Quotient Rings and Polynomial Rings
-- Field of Fractions and Euclidean Rings

-### Part Two: Propositional and First-order Logic Primer
-#### Appendix A: Propositional and First-Order Logic, (Brief Discussion of Second-Order Logic that may be expanded later)
-- Introduction and Elimination Rules for Logical Connectives
-- Quantifier Rules and Scope in Proofs
-- Practice Problems
-- Classical vs. Intuitionistic Logic
-- Second-order Logic

-## Supplementary Material
-- Homework Sets
-- Solutions to Selected Problems
-- Bibliography and References
-- Index

-## About the Authors
-This repository is a labor of love, we hope you enjoy reading and providing feedback; reach out to us, we are all friends here! :)

-Contributors include: Jack Hall, Pedro Estrada, Jessica Hall, Daniel Stephenson, Jacob Pauley
+---

+## 🧭 Structure of the Book (So Far!)

+### **Part I – Foundations of Modern Algebra**
+**Chapter 0 – Preliminaries**
+Common notation, proof strategies (contrapositive, contradiction, induction), and set-theoretic foundations.

+**Chapter 1 – Relations, Mappings, and the Integers  (ℤ)**
+Equivalence relations, functions and mappings, divisibility, greatest common divisors, and modular arithmetic.

+**Chapter 2 – Group Theory**
+From definitions and examples to subgroups, normal subgroups, homomorphisms, Cayley’s Theorem, permutation groups, Sylow theorems, and direct products.

+**Chapter 3 – Ring Theory**
+Covers ring structures, ideals, quotient rings, ring homomorphisms, fields of fractions, Euclidean rings, and polynomial rings.
+Includes discussions on principal ideal domains and related problems.

+---

+### **Part II – Homework, Exams, and Solutions**
+Contains complete **homework sets**, **course exams**, and detailed **solutions** to selected problems.
+Designed for both **self-assessment** and **instructor use**.

+---

+### **Part III – Logic Primer**
+A self-contained reference on **propositional** and **first-order logic**, including:
+- Introduction and elimination rules for all logical connectives.
+- Quantifier rules with scope management.
+- Identity and equality rules.
+- Derived rules (modus tollens, disjunctive syllogism, etc.).
+- Classical vs. Intuitionistic logic.
+- Second-order logic, comprehension, and related exercises.

+This section doubles as a **mini-course in formal reasoning**, complete with practice problems and solutions.

+---

+### **Appendices & Supplementary Material**
+- **Brief Primer on Matrix Multiplication**
+- **Homework and Exam Solutions**
+- **Bibliography and References**
+- **Index**

+---

+## 💬 Feedback and Collaboration

+Feedback is deeply appreciated — this is a living document shaped by its readers.

+If you spot an error, have a suggestion, or want to contribute:
+- Open a GitHub issue, **or**
+- Email your suggestion to Jack Hall (`hilikliming`) with the subject line:
+  `MAWF Suggestion Request -- YYYY_MM_DD_HHMM`

+If you’d like to **join our study and discussion community**, message us for an invite to the **Modern Algebra with Friends Discord server**.

+---

+## 👩‍🏫 About the Authors

+*Modern Algebra with Friends* is a labor of love, we hope you enjoy reading and providing feedback; reach out to us, we are all friends here! 😊

+**Contributors:**
+Jack Hall • Pedro Estrada • Jessica Hall • Daniel Stephenson • Jacob Pauley

+---